Andy Mueller-Maguhn’s 36c3 talk about UC Global

 Schulte's disinfo against the U.S. consists (in part) of a conspiracy theory that he was framed by the CIA and that the real leakers are who Schulte devised as the "CIA's own version of the FBI's Peter Strzok and Lisa Page" [Doc.
 98-11].

-Similarly, Mueller-Maguhn suggests that Assange, like Schulte, is another victim of the CIA (and U.S. intelligence in conspiracy with UC Global), Like WikiLeaks, Schulte is also broadly claiming that his alleged activities attempting to disclose classified information as part of a disinfo campaign is a violation of his attorney client privilege.
+Similarly, Mueller-Maguhn suggests that Assange, like Schulte, is another victim of the CIA (and U.S. intelligence in conspiracy with UC Global).
+Like WikiLeaks, Schulte is broadly claiming that his alleged activities attempting to disclose classified information as part of a disinfo campaign are protected by attorney client privilege.

 Crime Fraud Exception